apache/arrow-cookbook/cpp/source/compute.rst

 Invoke a Compute Function
 =========================

 When invoking a compute function, the function must exist in a function registry.
-In this recipe, we use `CallFunction()` to invoke the function with name "named_scalar_fn".
+Here, we use :func:`arrow::compute::CallFunction` to invoke the function with name "named_scalar_fn". :func:`arrow::compute::CallFunction` uses the function registry referenced from the :class:`ExecContext` argument.
+If an :class:`ExecContext` is not specified, the default :class:`ExecContext` is used (which references a default :class:`FunctionRegistry`).

 .. recipe:: ../code/compute_fn.cc InvokeByCallFunction
   :caption: Use CallFunction() to invoke a compute function by name